tonyiscool101/JFC/README.md

 # Laing O'Rourke Social Network Project
-This is an improvement on the previous prototype developed by the 2019 ENGG4064 JFC Team
+This is an improvement on the previous prototype developed by the 2019 ENGG4064 JFC Team.
+Team Members:
+ - Tony Xiao
+ - Jay Hin Yip
+ - Rashid AL-Naamani
+ - Kevin Wang
+ - William Boustred

 # Update 2019-2020
 Improvements to be made